thoughtbot/superglue/docs/page-response.md

 ```

 ### `assets`
 An `array` of asset fingerprint `string`s.
-Used by Breezy to detect the need to
+Used by Superglue to detect the need to
 refresh the browser due to new assets.
 You can control the refresh behavior in
 `application_visit.js`.

 ### `csrfToken`
-The authenticity token that Breezy will use for non-GET request made by using
+The authenticity token that Superglue will use for non-GET request made by using
 `visit` or `remote` thunks.
 This includes forms that have the `data-bz-visit`
 or `data-bz-remote` attribute.

 ### `action` and `path`
-Only included when `bzq` is part of the request parameters. `action` is always
+Only included when `sgq` is part of the request parameters. `action` is always
 set to `graft` and `path` is the camelCase keypath to the requested node.
-Breezy uses these attributes to immutably graft a node from the server-side to
+Superglue uses these attributes to immutably graft a node from the server-side to
 the client-side.

 ### `renderedAt`